gammapy/gammapy/docs/detect/index.rst

 Test statistics image computed using `~gammapy.detect.TSMapEstimator` for an example Fermi dataset.

 The `gammapy.detect` module includes a high performance `~gammapy.detect.TSMapEstimator` class to compute test statistics (TS) images for gamma-ray survey data.
 The implementation is based on the method described in [Stewart2009]_.

 Assuming a certain source morphology, which can be defined by any `astropy.convolution.Kernel2D` instance, the amplitude of the morphology model is fitted at every pixel of the input data using a Poisson maximum likelihood procedure.
 As input data a counts, background and exposure images have to be provided.
 Based on the best fit flux amplitude, the change in TS, compared to the null hypothesis is computed using `~gammapy.stats.cash` statistics.

 To optimize the performance of the code, the fitting procedure is simplified by finding roots of the derivative of the fit statistics with respect to the flux amplitude.
 This approach is described in detail in Appendix A of [Stewart2009]_.
 To further improve the performance, Pythons's `multiprocessing` facility is used.

-In the following the computation of a TS image for prepared Fermi survey data, which is provided in `gammapy-extra <https://github.com/gammapy/gammapy-extra/tree/master/datasets/fermi_survey>`_, shall be demonstrated:
+The following example shows how to compute a TS image for Fermi-LAT survey data:

 .. code-block:: python